 Improving your diet by adding things instead of taking them away sounds amazing, doesn’t it?
 Well, that’s exactly how Dr. Greger’s daily dozen worked for me!
 You could say, it is a gamified way of living healthy and eating well.
-But first, let’s start with some background information for you.

 Disclosure: Some of the links below are so-called provision links, meaning, at no additional cost to you, I can earn a commission if you click through and make a purchase.